 What challenges do you face when collecting and analysing the data?

 Another challenge we faced was in the designing of digital features to capture data.
-At the beginning it was a challenge to design these features, but now we have developed an almost fully automated process to obtain features from raw data, which then allows us to develop over 50,000 digital features and perform a 360 analysis of our clients.
+At the beginning it was a challenge to design these features, but now we have developed an almost fully automated process to obtain features from raw data, which then allows us to develop over tens and thousands of digital features and perform a 360 analysis of our clients.